 Swallows and Waves

-by Henry Hughes
+reviewed by Henry Hughes

 Ekphrasis seems too sharp a word, consonants clanging together like spears on a shield, to describe the silky music of these elegantly balanced poems based on Japanese scroll paintings and woodblock prints from the Edo period (1603-1868).
 Just as those timeless images—particularly the ukiyo-e prints of Hiroshige, Hokusai, and Moronobu—worked as poems to crystalize ordinary moments in peoples’ lives and in nature, Paula Bohince’s poems redraw interiors and intimacies of these same experiences, which feel strangely familiar.

 In “A Mother Dressing Her Son in a Kimono,” inspired by Suzuki Harunobu’s eighteenth-century colored print, we share a woman’s sexuality reshaped by motherhood.
 The uncensored description of a maturing son includes the mother’s farewell to the “romance” of nursing.

 but naked and bald-headed, his penis a bashful sprig.

 and guides sleeves over fresh muscles.
 Her breasts

 retreat back to ornament.
 The romance of their first